sumkire/webp_server_rs/README.md

 ```

 ### 3. Run
-Run the binary like this: `./webp_server_rs --config /path/to/config.json`
+Run the binary like this: `./webp-server-rs /path/to/config.json`

 #### screen or tmux